 - When you click the Clone button, CCC will create a disk image on the backup volume, back up the specified data, then unmount the disk image when the task is complete.

-"Convenient" and "fast" often go hand-in-hand, but not when it comes to backing up to a network volume.
+"Convenient" and "fast" often go hand-in-hand, but that often isn't the case when backing up to a network volume.
 There are several factors that can greatly reduce the performance of your backup, and this backup strategy involves several of them.
+If you're finding that your network backups are slow, consider our network backup troubleshooting suggestions.

 There are some logistical challenges to restoring a full system from a disk image backup.
 In particular, you must have some other installation of macOS that you can boot from in order to perform the restore — you can NOT boot from your disk image backup on the Time Capsule or other network device.
 Before you have to rely on your backup in a catastrophe, prepare yourself for this logistical challenge.
 Learn more about this in the Restoring from a disk image section of the documentation.